Ceelog/phpdoc-en/src/migration74/incompatible.md

 <span class="function">token\_get\_all</span> will now emit a
 **`T_BAD_CHARACTER`** token for unexpected characters instead of leaving behind holes in the token stream.

+### Incoming Cookies

+As of PHP 7.4.11, the *names* of incoming cookies are no longer url-decoded for security reasons.